-- Audit Committee The principal purpose of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding the integrity of the Company's financial statements and related accounting, financial reporting and audit processes, internal accounting and financial control systems and procedures, disclosure controls and procedures, the qualification and performance of the Company's independent auditors, and the Company's risk management strategies; and compliance by the Company with applicable legal requirements relating thereto. - Reserves and HSE Committee The principal purpose of the Reserves and HSE Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding (i) assessment of the Company's reserves data, and public disclosure of its reserves data and other oil and gas information, and (ii) review and monitoring of matters pertaining to the health and safety of personnel and the public, and environmental protection and remediation (including the management and discharge of abandonment and reclamation obligations under applicable regulatory requirements), in relation to conduct of the Company's business and affairs, and compliance by the Company with applicable legal requirements in respect of such matters. - Compensation Committee The principal purpose of the Compensation Committee is to assist the Board of Directors in establishing and administering the Company's executive compensation program and otherwise fulfilling its responsibilities regarding executive appointment, evaluation and compensation matters. - Nominating and Corporate Governance Committee The principal purpose of the Nominating and Corporate Governance Committee is to assist the Board of Directors in developing the Company's approach to corporate governance and adopting and implementing governance principles and guidelines for the Company, and in considering nomination, composition and compensation matters regarding the Board of Directors and its committees.

-Environmental, Social and Governance Committee - The Board of Directors believes that environmental, social and governance (ESG) matters are critical to the long-term value and sustainability of the Company.
-The principal purpose of the Environmental, Social and Governance Committee is to assist the Board of Directors in overseeing the identification, development and implementation of strategy, goals and programs concerning ESG matters and their integration into the Company's strategy and risk management processes with a view to developing the capacity to manage ESG risks and seize opportunities, and in monitoring their effectiveness.
+- Audit Committee The principal purpose of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding the integrity of the Company's financial statements and related accounting, financial reporting and audit processes, internal accounting and financial control systems and procedures, disclosure controls and procedures, the qualification and performance of the Company's independent auditors, and the Company's risk management strategies; and compliance by the Company with applicable legal requirements relating thereto. - Reserves Committee The principal purpose of the Reserves Committee is to assist the Board of Directors in fulfilling its oversight responsibilities regarding assessment of the Company's reserves data, public disclosure of its reserves data and other oil and gas information, and compliance by the Company with applicable legal requirements in respect thereof. - Compensation Committee The principal purpose of the Compensation Committee is to assist the Board of Directors in establishing and administering the Company's executive compensation program and otherwise fulfilling its responsibilities regarding executive appointment, evaluation and compensation matters. - Nominating and Corporate Governance Committee The principal purpose of the Nominating and Corporate Governance Committee is to assist the Board of Directors in developing the Company's approach to corporate governance and adopting and implementing governance principles and guidelines for the Company, and in considering nomination, composition and compensation matters regarding the Board of Directors and its committees. - Environmental, Social and Governance Committee The Board of Directors believes that environmental, social and governance (ESG) matters are critical to the long-term value and sustainability of the Company.
+The principal purpose of the ESG Committee is to assist the Board of Directors in overseeing the identification, development and implementation of strategy, goals and programs concerning ESG matters and their integration into the Company's strategy and risk management processes with a view to developing the capacity to manage ESG risks and seize opportunities, and in monitoring their effectiveness.
+The ESG Committee also assists the Board of Directors in reviewing and monitoring matters pertaining to the health and safety of personnel and the public, and environmental protection and remediation, in relation to conduct of the Company's business and affairs.